Ballyfermot: Parks

 Other parks located in the area include Le Fanu Park, Glenaulin Sports Park, Markievicz Park and Cherry Orchard Park.
 Le Fanu Park houses the Ballyfermot Leisure Centre and The Base.

 Grand Canal

+The Grand Canal runs along the southern border of Ballyfermot, separating the suburb from Bluebell and Park West.

 The Grand Canal was constructed in the late eighteenth and early nineteenth centuries.
 It is now a recreational waterway.
 It passes along the south side of Ballyfermot.
 Towpath walkways extend continuously to Hazelhatch, County Kildare.
 A historic bridge crosses the canal near the seventh lock at Killeen.

 Medical facilities

 Cherry Orchard Hospital is a public health facility which has a containment laboratory capable of testing for the deliberate release of Bacillus anthracis.

 The Ballyfermot Medical Clinic is closed but a new Primary Care and Mental Health Centre has been opened beside Cherry Orchard Hospital.
 Services include GP, community nursing, physiotherapy, dental, addiction and community welfare.
 Mental Health facilities include a day hospital, day centre and outpatients clinic.
 This is run by the HSE.

 The Hermitage Medical Clinic is located in close proximity to the Liffey Valley Shopping Centre, just off the N4 motorway.
 The Hermitage Hospital is a 101-bed private facility with specialised medical teams who provide medical, surgical and advanced radiotherapy care to patients.
 The hospital is privately run.
 Its principal investors are Sean Mulryan, Larry Goodman, John Flynn and George Duffy GP.